SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 ## What are Unicode errors?

-Those can happen when there are special characters in the shows name, file name, folder name or the search results.
+Those can happen when there are special characters in the show's name, file name, folder name or the search results.
 This is mainly a problem on Windows systems and especially with Anime.
-As there are generally more special characters used in Anime.
+There are generally more special characters used in Anime.
 Sadly not much can be done.
 But a few things you can try are:

 - Rename files and folders to not contain any special characters.
 - Add a scene exception (an alternative name for a show) hopefully this will allow you to snatch the episode.

 On Linux those Unicode errors generally only happen when you haven't set your locale correctly.
-Make sure its UTF-8.
+Make sure it's UTF-8.

-## Why does "Send to trash" option not send the files to the Recycle Bin?
+## Why does the "Send to trash" option not send the files to the Recycle Bin?

 **(This applies to using NSSM and/or Windows Service _only_)**